 Some may not be aware that Arkansas, the Natural State, is the perfect place to see fall foliage in all of its glory.
 Some say fall colors in Arkansas rival the New England states, especially in the Ozarks and northern Arkansas.

-In Arkansas, leaves normally start to change color at the beginning of October when the temperature starts to drop.
+Leaves normally start to change color at the beginning of October when the temperature starts to drop.
 This varies somewhat from year to year, but it usually occurs by mid-October.
 The color change moves from north to south, with brilliant peak color coming in by the end of October to mid-November, depending on the region.

 In mid-October, the leaves in the southern part of the state start to change to their vivid fall palette, and they reach their peak of color in early to mid-November.
-Ouachita State Park is the best place to be to see the beautiful hues that the many oaks, maples, and other hardwood trees take on.
+Ouachita State Park is the best place to see the beautiful hues that the many oaks, maples, and other hardwood trees take on.
 The colors you see while driving through the forest or hiking down a nature trail in this part of the state make those activities more interesting during this time of the year, and the mild climate makes Arkansas state parks even more appealing.
 Pinnacle Mountain and Petit Jean are great places to view foliage, too especially if you are a fan of hiking.
 Mount Magazine is close enough to Petit Jean that you should add it to your trip so you can see some of the stunning vistas from the highest peak in Arkansas.
 Both of the mountains have some great hikes, as well as some nice views from the road and turnouts, so you don't have to hike if you don't want to.

-Delta and Gulf Coastal Plain: This is the final place in Arkansas to be painted by nature's palette.
+In Arkansas, this is one of the last areas to be painted by nature's palette.
 You should venture down south and east in mid-November.
 Many state parks are in the southern portion of the state; they include Lake Chicot, Moro Bay, and Logoly.
-All of these have many trees that will be showing off their pretty new looks in November.
+All of these have many trees that will be showing off their pretty new leaves in November.